Dsek-LTH/Courses/EDAF05/sammanfattning.md

 # EDAF05
 ## Algorithms
-### Stable Maching problem
+### Stable Matching problem
 Is the problem of finding a stable matching between two equally sized sets of elements given an ordering of preferences for each element.
 A matching is a mapping from the elements of one set to the elements of the other set.
 A matching is not stable if:
-*There is an element A of the first matched set which prefers some given element B of the second matched set over the element to which A is already matched, and
+* There is an element A of the first matched set which prefers some given element B of the second matched set over the element to which A is already matched, and
 *B also prefers A over the element to which B is already matched.
 In other words, a matching is stable when there does not exist any match (A, B) by which both A and B would be individually better off than they are with the element to which they are currently matched.
 ### Greedy Algorithms
- Greedy problems can be solved by takeing the best option first and do so until the problem is solved, This solves some problems optimal but far from all.
+ Greedy problems can be solved by taking the best option first and do so until the problem is solved, This solves some problems optimal but far from all.
- An example of this is the spanning usa lab in the course.
-During this labb you want to create a minimum spanning tree.
+ An example of this is the spanning USA lab in the course.
+During this lab you want to create a minimum spanning tree.
 This is done by sorting the weights in de graph and choosing the least costly edge while avoiding cycles.
 This will result in a optimal solution.
 ### Graph connectivity
  A graph is connected when there is a path between every pair of vertices.
 In a connected graph, there are no unreachable vertices.
 A graph that is not connected is disconnected.
 A graph G is said to be disconnected if there exist two nodes in G such that no path in G has those nodes as endpoints.
 A graph with just one vertex is connected.
 An edgeless graph with two or more vertices is disconnected.